We love sharing recipes with you so you can enjoy baking at home as much as we do ^_^.

 To cover a cake with icing, cream, glaze or egg wash.

-That part of the outside of the loaf that is dehydrated and caramelized during baking.
+That part of the outside of the bread or cake that is dehydrated and caramelized during baking.
+It’s usually the outer brown part.

-A cake mixture, which has separated and has lost its smooth consistency.
+A mixture (cake batter or other), which has separated and has lost its smooth consistency.

-To sprinkle flour on the table-top to prevent dough from sticking.
+To sprinkle flour e.g. on the table-top to prevent dough from sticking or on a greased pan to avoid cake sticking.
+This can also apply to icing sugar/confectioner’s sugar on a cake.

 – to egg wash before baking.